privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-trusted-auction-service.md

   ; top-level seller in case this
   ; is a component auction

-  ? kAnonWinnerJoinCandidates: KAnonJoinCandidate,
+  ? kAnonWinnerJoinCandidates: [* KAnonJoinCandidate],

   ? kAnonWinnerPositionalIndex: int,
   ; Positional index of the
-  ; k-anon winner
+  ; k-anon winner.
+  ; Note: Positional index \u003e= 0.
+  ; If this is equal to 0, that would imply the
+  ; highest scored bid is also K-Anonymous and hence a winner.
+  ; If this is greater than 0,
+  ; the positional index would imply the index of
+  ; first K-Anonymous scored bid in a sorted
+  ; list in decreasing order of scored bids.
+  ; In this case, the highest scored bid that
+  ; is not K-Anonymous is the ghost winner.
+  ; In case all scored bids fail the K-Anonymity constraint, ; this would be set to -1 since there is no winner.
+  ; In case all scored bids \u003c= 0,
+  ; this would be set to -1 since there is no winner.

   ? kAnonGhostWinners: [* KAnonGhostWinner]
 }

 origin = tstr .regexp "https://([^/:](:[0-9]+)?/"
 json = tstr ; JSON encoded data
-; Defines the structure of an error object errorDef = {
-  code: int,

-  ;
-  message: tstr

-  ;
-}

-; Defines the structure for reporting URLs reportingUrlsDef = {
+; Defines the structure for reporting URLs reportingUrls = {
   ? reportingUrl: tstr,

-  ;
   ? interactionReportingUrls: { * tstr => tstr }

-  ;
 }

-; Defines the structure for win reporting URLs winReportingUrlsDef = {
-  ? buyerReportingUrls: reportingUrlsDef,

-  ;
-  ? componentSellerReportingUrls: reportingUrlsDef,

-  ;
-  ? topLevelSellerReportingUrls: reportingUrlsDef

-  ;
-}

 ; Join candidates for K-Anonymity
 KAnonJoinCandidate = {
   adRenderUrlHash: tstr,
-  ; Protected Audience: SHA-256 hash
+  ; SHA-256 hash
   ; of the tuple: render_url, interest group
   ; owner, reportWin() UDF endpoint.
-  ; Protected App Signals: SHA-256 hash
-  ; of render_url, reportWin UDF endpoint

   ? adComponentRenderUrlsHash: [* tstr],
-  ; Protected Audience: SHA-256 hash
+  ; SHA-256 hash
   ; of an ad_component_render_url
   ; Note: There is a maximum limit of 40 ad
   ; component render urls per render url.
-  ; Note: Currently component ads are not in
-  ; scope of Protected App Signals for Android

   reportingIdHash: tstr
   ; Protected Audience: SHA-256 hash